nxt3d/ENSIP-ideas/ENSIPS/ensip-TBD-6.md

     function resolve(bytes calldata name, bytes calldata data) external view returns(bytes);
 }
 ```
 The resolver must conform to the Extended Resolver interface as specified in ENSIP-10 and must return bytes when the resolve function is successfully called.
 However, it is not necessary for clients to follow the resolution steps of ENSIP-10 when resolving hooks, though they may choose to.
-If a resolver implements the Extended Resolver interface, it MUST return 'true' when supportsInterface() (EIP-165) is called on it with the interface's ID, 0x9061b923.
+If a resolver implements the Extended Resolver interface, it MUST return 'true' when `supportsInterface()` (EIP-165) is called on it with the interface's ID, 0x9061b923.
+Resolvers that support the `hook` field may also choose to have a public function called `hook`, with identical inputs and output results as resolving the hook field with the resolve function, but it is not required.

 When resolving a hook from an ENS name, a client MUST find the resolver address of the ENS name (ENSIP-1 or ENSIP-10).
 The client MUST ensure that the resolver of the ENS name matches the resolver specified in the hook, including the coinType (ENSIP-11).
-This ensures that if the ENS name owner changes their resolver without warning, the hook will no longer resolve, thereby protecting clients who depend on the resolved data from receiving spoofed or incorrect information.
+This ensures that if the ENS name owner changes their resolver, the hook will no longer resolve, thereby protecting clients who depend on the resolved data from receiving spoofed or incorrect information.

 ### Hook function parameters